grafana/mimir/cmd/cortextool/README.md

 #### Analyse

 Run analysis against your Prometheus, Grafana and Cortex to see which metrics being used and exported.
+Can also extract metrics from dashboard JSON and rules YAML files.

-##### grafana-analyse
+##### `analyse grafana`

-This command will be run against your Grafana instance and it will download the dashboards and pick the Prometheus metrics that are used in the queries.
+This command will run against your Grafana instance and will download its dashboards and then extract the Prometheus metrics used in its queries.
 The output is a JSON file.

 ###### Configuration